uwinkler/restate/packages/core/README.md

 #### Listen to events

-Glue-code can also receive messages from the application - redux style.
+Connectors can also receive messages from the application - redux style.

 Here is a simple UNDO example.
-The glue-code records the history of the app state using the `store.state$` observable.
+The connector records the history of the app state using the `store.state$` observable.
-The glue-code also listens to the `UNDO` events by subscribing the `store.messageBus$`.
+The connector also listens to the `UNDO` events by subscribing the `store.messageBus$`.
 If it receives the `UNDO` event, it rewinds the state history by one step.

 ```ts